 application_setupis going to return for Wallaroo to create the application.

-An application is constructed of pipelines which, in turn, are constructed from a sequence of a source, steps, and optionally a sink.
+An application is constructed of pipelines which, in turn, are constructed from a sequence of a source, steps, and optionally one or more sinks.
 Our reverse application only has one pipeline, so we only need to create one: